Step One – Circular Systems Thinking

-To understand the Circular Economy requires some historical perspective as its early beginnings are deeply rooted in ecological and environmental economics and industrial ecology.
-For more than 20 years, scholars such as Kenneth Boulding, David W. Pearce, R. Kerry Turner, Walter Stahel, the architect William McDonough and chemist Dr Michael Braungart all significantly contributed in varying degrees to shaping the Circular Economy as we know it today.
+The circular economy’s early beginnings are deeply rooted in ecological and environmental economics and industrial ecology.
+For more than 20 years, scholars such as Kenneth Boulding, David W. Pearce, R. Kerry Turner, Walter Stahel, the architect William McDonough and chemist Dr Michael Braungart all significantly contributed in varying degrees to shaping the circular economy as we know it today.

 Prior to the Industrial Revolution, which began in Britain around 1760, manufacturing was often done in people’s homes, using hand tools or basic machines.
 Industrialization marked a shift to powered, special-purpose machinery, factories and mass production.
 The iron and textile industries, along with the development of the steam engine, played central roles in the Industrial Revolution, which also saw improved systems of transportation, communication and banking.

 While industrialization brought about an increased volume and variety of manufactured goods and an improved standard of living for some, it also resulted in often grim employment and living conditions for the poor and working classes¹.

 The circular economy focuses on systems thinking, primarily what is called a closed loop system or what is called Cradle-to-CradleProducts are manufactured with safe materials that can be continuously recycled, as can be seen in the Butterfly diagram (see Circular Economy for details) and the Circular Product Design Model (see Circular Design for more details).